yizhang82/yizhang82.github.io/_drafts/php-array-bug.md

 ```

 Because `unset` only creates holes but never changes the index of existing items, it works.
 This basically means PHP doesn't have a real array in true 'C' sense, only dictionaries.
-However in memory you could have two representations - the optimized array representation when the index is ordered integer starting from 0, and dictionary for everything else.
+However in memory you could have two representations - the optimized array representation when the index is ordered integer starting from 0, and dictionary for everything else, otherwise performance would be terrible.

 One interesting take away is that when you are working in a unfamiliar language, it's easy to find yourself to be in basically get-in and get-out mindset - just keep tinkering until you get things working without thinking through the implication of all the language features.
+This can be a potential time sink.

+This also proves that changing the array/vector/list during iteration is usually a bad idea.

 Note to self 1: Find a PHP book to read at some point.

 Note to self 2: Don't look for a PHP job.
 Ever.
+Oh, wait...